 After the nerves are fully unpinched during anterior cervical spine surgery, a bone graft is placed in the space where the disc used to be.
 This graft will heal in place, giving long-term stability.
 A titanium plate is then often placed and locked in position using bone screws.
 The wound is then closed, usually using absorbable sutures that do not need to be removed later.

 Most patients notice rapid improvement of their arm pain after anterior cervical decompression and fusion, although symptoms such as numbness and gait difficulty may take longer to recover.
 Most patients go home the day after their surgery.
-Despite having a spinal fusion, most patients actually have the ability to move their necks better after surgery than before, due to release of pinched nerves and treatment of the painful joints.
+Despite having a spinal fusion, most patients actually have the ability to move their necks better after ACDF surgery than before, due to release of pinched nerves and treatment of the painful joints.

 In some cases, a patient may be a candidate for an artificial disc replacement.
 This technology is new and is only appropriate for selected patients meeting specific criteria.
 Your neurosurgeon at the Texas Spine & Neurosurgery Center will discuss your condition with you at the time of your consultation and inform you if anterior cervical spine surgery is appropriate at all.
-If surgery is appropriate, he will discuss with you what type of surgery may be most appropriate.
+If ACDF surgery is appropriate, he will discuss with you what type of surgery may be most appropriate.
 Click here to learn more about ACDF success rate.